andy-byers/CalicoDB/doc/design.md

 Each WAL frame contains a single database page, along with some metadata.

 Most writes to the WAL are sequential, the exception being when a page is written out more than once within a transaction.
-In that case, the old version of the page will be overwritten.
+In that case, the most-recent version of the page will be overwritten.
 This lets the number of frames added to the WAL be proportional to the number of pages modified during a given transaction.

 #### shm file